PTI decides to file FIR against PML-N's Sanaullah for 'threatening to kill Imran Khan' - ExBulletin

 PTI decides to file FIR against PML-N's Sanaullah for 'threatening to kill Imran Khan'

-The PTI Karachi chapter leadership contacted Sir Syed Town Police Station to register a first information report (FIR) against ruling PML-N senior leader Rana Sanaullah for allegedly uttering “death threats” to former Prime Minister Imran Khan.
+KARACHI: PTI Karachi chapter leadership has contacted Sir Syed Town Police Station to register a first information report (FIR) against ruling PML-N senior leader Rana Sanaullah for allegedly uttering “death threats” to former Prime Minister Imran Khan.

-In his two recent interviews with local television channels, the security chief of the former PML-N government reportedly called Khan's political existence a “problem.”

-The PTI, however, considers his remarks as a “demand” for Khan's assassination.
-Amid the PTI allegations, Sanaullah clarified that he was talking about Khan's “political existence”.
-He further said that this did not pose any death threat to the life of the PTI founder.

 According to a spokesperson of the former ruling party, PTI Karachi chapter vice-president Tehmas Ali has filed an application with Sir Syed police station to lodge an FIR against Sanaullah for allegedly uttering “death threats” against the founder of the PTI during a television program.